SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

    Default output format [None]: json
    ```

-5. Check that your credentials were saved correctly:
+5. Check that the credentials were saved correctly:

    ```
    aws configure list